-It should be reconsitituted with 1.0 ml of Sterile Water provided for injection, immediately prior to use.
+It should be reconstituted with 1.0 ml of sterile water provided for injection, immediately prior to use.

 1 vial (Diluent) X 2

-Sealed container, 2°and 8°C, keep out of direct sunlight
+Sealed container, between 2°and 8°C, keep out of direct sunlight.

-1. Do not administer to the next patient.
+1. Do not administer to the following patients

-2) Patients who intentionally degrade immune funtions such as organ trasplants (This medicine promotes immune function).
+2) Patients who intentionally degrade immune functions such as organ transplants (This medicine promotes immune function).

 2. Abnormal reaction

 This medicine is generally drug-tolerant.
-A clinical study involving more than 990 patients showed no clinical significant side effects caused by cyomosine alpha 1, but a reduction in the heat and transitory of the injection site in a study using other prescribed drug contained cyomosine alpha 1 drug other than this drug.
-These symptoms were observed in patients with specific manufacturing units but were eliminated when replaced by new units.
+A clinical study involving more than 990 patients showed no clinically significant side effects caused by thymosin alpha 1, but a reduction in the heat and transitory of the injection site in a study using other prescribed drugs containing thymosin alpha 1 drug other than this drug.
+These symptoms were observed in patients with specific manufacturing units but were eliminated when they were replaced by new units.

-In a single dose determination study, one patient who was administered 2.4 mg/㎡ doses was found to have a fever and two patients with 4.8 and 9.6 mg/㎡ doses to have nausea when compared with the recommended dose of 0.9 mg/㎡.
+In a single dose determination study, one patient who was administered 2.4 mg/㎡ doses was found to have a fever and two patients with 4.8 and 9.6 mg/㎡ doses had nausea when compared with the recommended dose of 0.9 mg/㎡.

-Even if this drug may temporarily increases the ALT numerical value in blood by more than twice from the reference value, administration should be continued with the drug unless signs of liver damage are observed.
-There are also rare red spots, temporary muscle hypertrophy, and multiple joint pain that occur, such as local symptoms of the injection site and swelling of the hands in low-frequency due to adverse reactions.
-For a review in S. Korea, back pain was once reported in a survey of 602 people over the past 6 year
+Even if this drug may temporarily increase the ALT numerical value in the blood by more than twice the reference value, administration should be continued with the drug unless signs of liver damage are observed.
+There may also be rare red spots, temporary muscle hypertrophy, and multiple joint pains, such as local symptoms of the injection site and swelling of the hands in low-frequency due to adverse reactions.
+In the survey conducted with 602 people in Korea, back pain was once reported over the past 6 years.

 3. General caution